augustoarraes/sistema_subestacao_fullstack/README.md

 ## Subindo o APP BackEnd

-Antes de subir a aplicação, verificar as credenciais no Docker-Compose e no application.properties do backend.
+Antes de subir a aplicação, verificar as credenciais, principalmente do BD, no Docker-Compose e no application.properties do backend.

 Subindo a aplicação:
 ```bash